serhmarch/ModbusTools/README.md

 ![](./doc/images/server_view.png)

-All work is performing within a single project.
+All work is performed within a single project.
 The main entities in the project are Port, Device, DataViewItem and Action.
 Port contains network settings for both TCP/IP and serial ports.
 Device contains settings for a single device (such as Modbus Unit Address, memory size etc).